-Graticules can be used to show location in geographic coordinates (degrees of latitude and longitude).
-Graticules from your existing ArcMap documents (.mxds) can be imported into ArcGIS Pro and then further modified.
-The display of the graticule gridlines, ticks, and labels can be rearranged and their appearance altered.
+Graticules show location in geographic coordinates (degrees of latitude and longitude) in layouts.
+Graticules from existing ArcMap documents (.mxd files) can be imported into ArcGIS Pro and further modified.
+For example, display of the graticule gridlines, ticks, and labels can be rearranged and their appearance can be altered.

-Graticules can be added to your map frames and if needed, further modified to suit your needs.
+Graticules can be added to your map frames and modified to meet your requirements.

-- On the Insert tab, in the Map Frames group, click Grid and then select one of the styles from the gallery.
+- On the Insert tab, in the Map Frames group, click Grid and choose a graticule from the gallery.

-- To further modify the graticule, in the Contents pane, under the map frame, right-click the grid and click Properties.
+- To modify the graticule, in the Contents pane, under the map frame, right-click the graticule, and click Properties.

 Modify graticule properties